zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 ## Chaining Promises

-Since Promises capture the notion of asynchronicity in an object, we can compose them, chain them, map them, all kinds of neat things.
-Stuff like this is very common with Promises:
+Since Promises capture the notion of asynchronicity in an object, we can, chain them, map them, have them run in parallel or sequential, all kinds of useful things.
+Code like this is very common with Promises:

 ```javascript
 getSomeData()